TriteHexagon/gb-emu/README.md

-This is a work-in-progress Game Boy Color emulator.
+This is a Game Boy Color emulator.

-The CPU, timer, graphics, joypad, and save files are emulated.
-Audio remains unemulated.
+The CPU, timer, audio, graphics, joypad, and saving are emulated.

 The CPU has been tested using Blargg's cpu_instrs tests, with all tests passing.